Understanding Orifice Sizing for Polyurethane Processing Equipment

 Q = Desired flow rate (grams/sec, lbs/min)

-Using these variables, the correct orifice diameter can be calculated.
+Using these variables, you can calculate the correct orifice diameter.

-Since there are a few nuances that can influence the final calculated amount, MHR has developed an Orifice Calculator that can quickly accept the inputs listed above and output the required orifice diameter.
+Since nuances can influence the final calculated amount, MHR has developed an Orifice Calculator.
+This tool quickly accepts the inputs listed above and outputs the required orifice diameter.
 Contact us today with your process inputs, and we’ll provide the correct orifice sizing for your application.

-An improperly sized orifice can make it difficult to maintain your desired injection pressures.
-You may find that the pressure setting is "touchy," where even slight adjustments to the adjuster screw causes large swings in the injection pressure readings.
-You should be able to adjust your injection pressures to within 10-15 psi of your desired target without much trouble.
+An improperly sized orifice can make it challenging to maintain your desired injection pressures.
+You may notice that the pressure setting is "touchy," where even slight adjustments to the adjuster screw cause large swings in the injection pressure readings.
+Ideally, you should be able to adjust your injection pressures to within 10-15 psi of your desired target without much trouble.

-There are several signs an improperly sized orifice is causing mix issues.
-Generally speaking, if you are having trouble diagnosing foam quality, it's always best practice to evaluate your orifice sizing.
+Several signs indicate that an improperly sized orifice is causing mix issues.
+If you are having trouble diagnosing foam quality, it’s best practice to evaluate your orifice sizing.

 "Streaking" or "Swirls" where the components are not mixed properly.